Last Updated on March 2, 2025

 Most of the fractures are caused by significant trauma.
 However, there are types of fractures caused by insignificant trauma.
 There may be several reasons for this.

-Fractures resulting from trivial trauma because the bone is weak, are called insufficient fractures.
+Fractures resulting from trivial trauma because the bone is weak, are called insufficiency fractures.

-Pathological fractures occur when a bone is weakened by a disease such as infection, malignancy or lack of nutrition.
+Pathological fractures are types of fractures that occur when a bone is weakened by a disease such as infection, malignancy, or lack of nutrition.
 Spontaneous fractures occur when the bone is so weakened that fracture may occur even by forces of daily use e.g., lifting of hand or simple movements of walking.
 This generally occurs when the disease is quite advanced.

-Stress fractures are a special type of fractures which occur with repetitive exposure of the normal bone to the forces to which it is not accustomed to.
+Types of fractures that occur with repetitive exposure of the normal bone to the forces to which it is not accustomed are called stress fractures.
 An example of this would be sudden jogging for a long distance without training.